cansirin/foodie-matchie/README.md

 * Restaurant Menu
 * Display correctly for each restaurant
 * Picture of the restaurant or what they offer
-* Like and dislike
+* Like and dislike button
+* Swipe left and right

 # Nice to have features:

 * Sign up an account
-* Map to the restaurant you like
+* Map to the restaurant you like (incomplete)
-* Reastaurant address, rating, distance away from you, phone number, and price range
+* Restaurant address, rating, distance away from you, phone number, and price range
+* Limit the distance of restaurants near you from your location as you want

 # How to use: